 But "roughly" is the key to this mystery.

 To have our clocks best match the solar positions, you'd want to be as close to those 15-degree longitude lines as possible.
 For the Eastern time zone, cities that are right along 75 degrees west longitude are best aligned to have the sun be at "solar noon" – as in its highest point of the day – around the same time our clocks actually say noon.
-As you move away from that longitude but keep the same time zone, you'll start becoming offset from solar noon.
+As you move away from that longitude but keep the same time zone, you'll become offset from solar noon.

-So are Maine's days longer, then?
+So are Seattle's days longer, then?

 (For more maps and charts that show the differences between sunrise and sunset times across the continent, check out Dr. Brian Brettschneider's blog.)